steelexu/RoboND_mapping/report.md

 I would like do further mapping with a drone model by rtab-ROS, where the 3D point cloud will be more meaningful for the navigation of drone.

+SLAM can be used for indoor scenario such as warehouse , also required by domestic applicaiton or business service.
+In driverless car, highly detailed map need to be made in advance, by help of visual slam, this will be accelerated.

 [tf-tree-img]: ./docs/rosgraph.png
 [kitchen-2d-img]: ./docs/kitchen/2d.jpg